Product Safety for Toys and other Products - Alder & Alouette

 GOTS Certified Organic

-If they are Global Organic Textile Standard certified (GOTS), this is an International Standard and you can read more about GOTS here, as well as look up and confirm certification numbers for individual products.
+Global Organic Textile Standard certified (GOTS) is an International Standard, and you can read more about GOTS here, as well as look up and confirm GOTS certification numbers for individual products.

 BIOLAND Standards